Virginia Avenue Community Garden Guidelines

-- If your plot is not maintained in your absence, the garden committee will make two attempts to contact you.
+- If your plot is not maintained in your absence, the Garden Board will make two attempts to contact you.
 Failure to respond to the second attempt may result in your plot and privileges being revoked and your plot being reassigned.

 - SUBLEASING YOUR PLOT